barbatron/gather/README.md

 ## Building

+Built as a .NET core app targetting Windows (yeah I know it could be a legacy .NET app or just a 10 line C-file).
 I just hope the vscode launch/tasks are set up.
 Me and vscode never were good friends.

 ## Publishing